A duality approach to gradient H\"older estimates for linear divergence form elliptic equations: Introduction

 When it comes to local Hardy spaces in general \cite{MR1253178,MR1223705,MR447953,MR523600}, there is a vast literature (not admitting a complete review here), including conditions on boundedness of Calder\'on--Zygmund operators \cite{MR4475438,MR4758469}, div-curl lemmas of various kinds \cite{MR2515406,MR3342492}; applications to partial differential equations and much more.
-As the works closest to our topic, we mention the tangentially related results on maximal regularity \cite{MR2384540} and on estimates for second derivative for non-divergence form equations \cite{MR2216900}.
+As the works closest to our topic, we mention the estimates for the second derivative for solutions to non-divergence form equations \cite{MR2216900}; the equivalence of H\"older type estimates on kernels and Hardy bounds for resolvents in the theory of block form elliptic systems \cite{MR4628043}, and the results on maximal regularity in \cite{MR2384540}.

 \textbf{Acknowledgment.} Olli Saari is supported by the Spanish State Research Agency MCIN/AEI/10.13039/501100011033, Next Generation EU and by ERDF “A way of making Europe” through the grants RYC2021-032950-I, PID2021-123903NB-I00 and the Severo Ochoa and Maria de Maeztu Program for Centers and Units of Excellence in R\&D, grant number CEX2020-001084-M. Yuanhong Wei is supported by the National Natural Science Foundation of China (Grant No. 12571120, 12271508), and Scientific Research Project of Education Department of Jilin Province.
+We thank Fr\'ed\'eric Bernicot and Moritz Egert for helpful explanations about \cite{MR3897969}.